rack-io/rackio-documentation/docs/data.md

 This is the main data repository of a Rackio application, you can set a list of tag definitions so they can be available in any process of the application, they are based on industrial standard tag systems, in which variables, parameters, information and data are assigned tag names for proper identification, e.g. `TEMP1`.
 Prior to you development process, in your design phase you must have a complete list of tag names, for all those tags that are involved in the application.

+Also, this engine is desiggned to prevent race conditions and other critical errors during execution of your application.

 ## Tags definitions

-Tags are unique identifiers for a data point within your application, it is used to receive or send data in a acquisition process or to read or write data in an inner Rackio process, this way you can share data resources between modules and componentes in your application.
+Tags are unique identifiers for a data entry within your application, it is used to receive or send data in a acquisition process or to read or write data in an inner Rackio process, this way you can share data resources between modules and componentes in your application.

 The tags data types can be set between *Float*, *Integer*, *Boolean* or *string*, which are the default data types.